Researching Nigerian Legal Information

 3.3.
 Judiciary

-By virtue of Section 6 (1) of the Nigerian Constitution 1999, as amended, the following courts are established in the Federal Republic of Nigeria:
+By Section 6 (1) of the Nigerian Constitution 1999, as amended, the following courts are established in the Federal Republic of Nigeria:

 However, in terms of administrative responsibility, State High Courts are the most important courts in each state.
-This assertion is strengthened because whereas the Constitution has established a High Court for each State directly, each state has an option to establish a Sharia Court of Appeal or a Customary Court of Appeal or both.
-The inferior courts, which are established by legislation made pursuant to the powers conferred by constitutional provisions, pursuant to constitutional provisions, include Magistrate Courts, District Courts, Area/Sharia Courts, and Customary Courts.
-By and large, these courts are established by State Laws, except for the Federal Capital Territory and the judicial hierarchy and the nomenclatures of inferior courts are dissimilar.
+This assertion is strengthened because whereas the Constitution has established a High Court for each State directly, each state has an option to establish a Sharia Court of Appeal, a Customary Court of Appeal, or both.
+The inferior courts, which are established by legislation made pursuant to the powers conferred by constitutional provisions, include Magistrate Courts, District Courts, Area/Sharia Courts, and Customary Courts.
+By and large, these courts are established by State Laws, except for the Federal Capital Territory, and the judicial hierarchy and the nomenclatures of inferior courts are dissimilar.
 The High Courts and other specialized courts exercise supervisory and appellate jurisdiction over the inferior courts.

 4. Primary & Secondary Sources of Information